bubahaze/bubahaze/README.md

  - I'm polish rap music freak, I could talk hours about it 🥰<br>
  - I have traveled quite a lot (mostly Asia.
 I spend a wonderful time studying abroad in Kerala, India, but I think my strongest experience was visiting North Korea 🇰🇵.
   <br><br>
   So, if you are already here, **I really appreciate it**.
 You gave me more than one second of your life to get to know me.
-Regardless of whether we will ever meet each other, I wish you a good day and be happy.
-Life is short and precious.
+And time is the scarcest resource nowadays.
+Regardless of whether we will ever meet each other, I wish you a good day and be happy. :fist: :pray: 💓
 </details>